worklearnlabs/ai-lms/my-app/docs/supabase_scripts_inventory.md

 CREATE POLICY blueprint_steps_public_view ON public.blueprint_steps FOR SELECT USING (blueprint_id IN (
     SELECT id FROM public.blueprints WHERE visibility = 'public' ));

+-- Explicit deletion policy for blueprint steps
+CREATE POLICY blueprint_steps_owner_delete ON public.blueprint_steps
+  FOR DELETE
+  USING (blueprint_id IN (
+    SELECT id FROM public.blueprints WHERE user_id = auth.uid()
+  ));

+-- Explicit deletion policy for temporary blueprint steps CREATE POLICY blueprint_steps_temporary_delete ON public.blueprint_steps FOR DELETE
+  USING (blueprint_id IN (
+    SELECT id FROM public.blueprints WHERE is_temporary = true
+  ));

 -- Team policy is omitted for now since team_members table doesn't exist